Sacred geometry: In Hinduism/Indic Religion

 The Agamas are a collection of Sanskrit, Tamil, and Grantha scriptures chiefly constituting the methods of temple construction and creation of idols, worship means of deities, philosophical doctrines, meditative practices, attainment of sixfold desires, and four kinds of yoga.

-Elaborate rules are laid out in the Agamas for Shilpa (the art of sculpture) describing the quality requirements of such matters as the places where temples are to be built, the kinds of image to be installed, the materials from which they are to be made, their dimensions, proportions, air circulation, and lighting in the temple complex.
-The Manasara and Silpasara are works that deal with these rules.
-The rituals of daily worship at the temple also follow rules laid out in the Agamas.

 Hindu temples

 The symbolic representation of the cosmic model is then projected onto Hindu temples using the Vastu Shastra principle of Sukha Darshan, which states that smaller parts of the temple should be self-similar and a replica of the whole.
 The repetition of these replication parts symbolizes the natural phenomena of fractal patterns found in nature.
 These patterns make up the exterior of Hindu temples.
 Each element and detail are proportional to each other, this occurrence is also known as the sacred geometry.